VirtusLab/git-machete/blogs/git-machete-2/blog.md

 To free yourself from thinking about what to check out/rebase/push next, you can turn to `git machete traverse` &mdash;
 a wizard that walks (or rather, traverses) the branch dependency tree and suggests what needs to be done to restore sync of branches with their parent branches and remotes.

-Let's check out the `develop` branch (which is listed first in the definition file) and then iterate through the branches.
+Let's check out the `develop` branch (which is listed first in the branch layout file) and then iterate through the branches.

 ![git machete traverse](traverse.png)